A 3-bet is another name for a re-raise, and it relates to the number of bets in a single betting round where:

 Double-Suited Trash Hands

-Double-suited trash hands are generally overvalued by players, these hands often look so pretty and playable, especially if you come from a No Limit Texas Hold ‘Em background, but many of them simply aren’t great to play with.
+Double-suited trash hands are generally overvalued by players, these hands often look so pretty and playable, especially if you’re switching from NLHE to PLO, but many of them simply aren’t great to play with.

 Odds are these hands will generally come with low suits, which will often be at heavy risk of being dominated by higher suits.